 - Who should I contact if I have any questions?

-Registered part-time students paying UK home fees and who have settled status and have been ordinarily resident in the British Islands for the three years immediately before the start of their studies are eligible to apply.
-Part-time students must be enrolled on at least 50% of a full-time equivalent programme (25% for students who began their studies in or after 2012).
+Registered full and part-time students paying UK home fees and who have settled status and have been ordinarily resident in the British Islands for the three years immediately before the start of their studies are eligible to apply.
+Postgraduate students whose registration status is 'Limbo: Thesis' are not eligible to apply to the Access to Learning Fund.

-More detailed information can be found in the Guidance Notes for Part-time students .
+More detailed information can be found in the Guidance Notes for Postgraduate students .

 Complete the Hardship Funds Application Form .
 If you have a partner or you pay for childcare, you will also need to complete the Partner Information Form and/or the Childcare Information Sheet .
 Once you have completed your application you will need to return it to the Student Funding team along with the supporting documentation detailed within the form.
 Any receipts or invoices associated with the application must be on headed paper.